Stem Cell Transplant Basics

 You will have follow-up appointments at Dana-Farber or with your local oncologist.
 These appointments are generally weekly (or 1 to 2 visits/week for allogeneic patients) for a period of time, and then monthly or less frequently depending on your diagnosis, treatment, and recovery.

 Our Stem Cell Transplant Survivorship Clinic helps allogeneic patients manage the effects of their transplant and ongoing health care.
-The goals of this clinic are to provide a summary of patients' cancer and transplant treatment plans; identify health care challenges and risks resulting from the stem cell transplant; and develop a care plan that outlines recommended screenings and follow-up care to manage any long-term effects of stem cell transplant.
+The goals of this clinic are to provide a summary of your cancer and transplant treatment plans; identify health care challenges and risks resulting from the stem cell transplant; and develop a care plan that outlines recommended screenings and follow-up care to manage any long-term effects of your stem cell transplant.

 stem-cell-transplant-50-years556x381.jpg

-Celebrating 50 Years of Stem Cell Transplantation
+Celebrating Over 50 Years of Stem Cell Transplantation

 Explore Our History